PAX Manual

 :footer-fn 'write-html-footer)

-;; Catch the reference that were not reachable from the above.
+;; Catch references that were not reachable from the above.
 It

 ;; is important for this page spec to be last.